RoboticCow/Dank-Memer-Macro-v1.0/README.md

 # Dank-Memer-Macro-v1.0
-Macros is against discord TOS and dank memer.
-Use at your own risk

 How to use :
 -Ensure you have a software to run python code.
 This project was done and tested via Visual Studio Code.You can download it at https://code.visualstudio.com/Download
 -Download the zip file and unzip it